-Proposal Vote required Election of directors Plurality of votes cast Compensation of our named executive officers Majority of votes cast Frequency for future advisory non-binding votes to approve the compensation of our named executive officers Highest number of votes cast Ratification of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2021 Majority of votes cast
+Proposal Vote required 1.
+Election of directors Plurality of votes cast 2.
+Compensation of our named executive officers Majority of votes cast Ratification of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2023 Majority of votes cast